-Then the maximum value of the objective function is 5.2.
-The nonbasic variables have indices 3, 4 and have the value 0.
-The basic variables have indices 2, 0, and 1, and have values .6, 1.6, and .2, respectively.
+Then the minimal value of the objective function is -5.2.
+The independent variables have indices 4, 5 and have the value 0.
+The dependent variables have indices 3, 1, and 2, and have values .6, 1.6, and .2, respectively.
 In the notation of the original problem statement, the solution is given by

-Problem 6.
-Write an additional method in your solver called solve() that obtains the optimal solution, then returns the maximum value, the basic variables, and the nonbasic variables.
-The basic and nonbasic variables should be represented as two dictionaries that map the index of the variable to its corresponding value.
+Problem 5.
+Write an additional method in your solver called solve() that obtains the optimal solution, then returns the minimal value, the dependent variables, and the independent variables.
+The dependent and independent variables should be represented as two dictionaries that map the index of the variable to its corresponding value.